How to Run a Roundtable Discussion in 7 Simple Steps

 There are three main types of roundtable discussions: In-person, virtual, and CEO.

-- In-person roundtable discussions are appealing to guests who want to network with speakers but the audience is limited to those who are local or can travel to the venue.
+- In-person roundtable discussions appeal to guests who want to network with speakers, but the audience is limited to local attendees or those who can travel to the venue.

-- Virtual roundtable discussions are highly accessible but require more preparation in order to avoid distracting technology issues and awkward conversation.
+- Virtual roundtable discussions are highly accessible but require more preparation in order to avoid distracting technology issues and awkward conversations.

 - CEO roundtable discussions, which are typically done monthly and have a rotating list of industry topics to choose from, host speakers who all run and/or own notable businesses.
-This type of roundtable discussion is more labor intensive because they are usually recurring or part of a series.
-They also may involve more expensive speaker fees if participants will be compensated.
+This type of roundtable discussion is more labor-intensive because they are usually recurring or part of a series.
+They may also involve more expensive speaker fees if participants are compensated.

 3. Find a moderator.

-Search for moderators that are charismatic, have a lot of knowledge around the chosen topics, and are recognizable within your industry.
+Search for moderators who are charismatic, have a lot of knowledge around the chosen topics, and are recognizable within your industry.
 Keep in mind that being recognizable does not necessarily mean they are famous on social media or otherwise, but that may be the case.
-Choose a moderator who has credentials such as experience working with leading brands in your field or have award-winning media such as a book or well-respected podcast.
+Choose a moderator with credentials, such as experience working with leading brands in your field or an award-winning media presence, such as a book or a well-respected podcast.

 Before you confirm your moderator, make sure they are interested in either conducting or reading your notes on the necessary research for the speakers, the topic, and the audience.
-Reach out to social media connections, speakers from past industry conferences, and look within your own company to find the best possible host.
+Reach out to social media connections, past industry conference speakers, and within your own company to find the best possible host.

 4. Choose speakers.

-Tailor the experience to the background of your audience.
-If they are beginners in the field, look for speakers who have a variety of experience levels.
+Tailor the experience to your audience’s background.
+If they are beginners in the field, look for speakers with a range of experience levels.
 Also, be sure to get a good, diverse spread.
-As a general rule of thumb, you should book a minimum of three experts who offer different points of view or areas of expertise.
+As a rule of thumb, you should book at least three experts who offer different points of view or areas of expertise.

-If your roundtable discussion is around a hot topic or a highly-debated one, choose at least two people who will represent both extreme ends of a given spectrum and one person who falls somewhere in the middle or offers a wildcard in terms of their experience.
+If your roundtable discussion is about a hot or highly debated topic, choose at least two people who represent the extremes of the given spectrum and one person who falls somewhere in the middle or offers a wildcard in terms of experience.

-If your roundtable discussion is less about a debate and more about covering various aspects of one subject area, get a group of niche experts together to form a comprehensive education on the topic.
-For example, a roundtable discussion on the future of the hotel industry may want subject matter experts who can touch on marketing, technology, the travel industry as a whole, climate change, and hospitality economics.
+If your roundtable discussion is less about debate and more about covering various aspects of a subject area, bring together a group of niche experts to provide comprehensive education on the topic.
+For example, a roundtable discussion on the future of the hotel industry may want subject-matter experts who can address marketing, technology, the travel industry as a whole, climate change, and hospitality economics.

 5. Make an agenda.

-Start with a 2-5 minute-long introduction that welcomes the audience and sets the tone of the event.
+Start with a 2-5-minute introduction that welcomes the audience and sets the tone for the event.
 Reiterate the title of the panel and call out any event sponsors or partners.
 Say each panelist’s name, occupation, and a one-sentence description about what makes them an expert on the subject.
-Have the moderator introduce themselves too, along with their credentials.
+Have the moderator introduce themselves, too, along with their credentials.

 Then, introduce the topic for the event and provide interesting facts, statistics, or anecdotes that illustrate why it’s important in five minutes or less.
 Write this section with the audience’s perspective in mind.
 For example, if the roundtable speakers are a group of expert outbound marketers but the audience consists of first-year college students, quickly review the basics of the topic before diving in.
 Ask moderators to memorize the topic introduction or create a bulleted list of discussion points to hit before moving on.

-Next, divide the remaining time by however many questions you plan to ask.
+Next, divide the remaining time by the number of questions you plan to ask.
 Order the questions the way you would a good story: Set the scene, introduce the conflict, offer solutions, and end on a high note.
-A roundtable discussion on hospital bedside manner, for instance, would begin with a question on the importance of it, followed by why it’s often overlooked and how medical professionals can create a new standard of excellence.
-When in doubt, stick with the what, why, and how order to create a natural discussion arch.
+A roundtable discussion on hospital bedside manner, for instance, would begin with a question about its importance, followed by why it’s often overlooked and how medical professionals can set a new standard of excellence.
+When in doubt, stick with the what, why, and how order to create a natural discussion arc.

-Finally, conclude by thanking participants and attendees in a quick 1-2 minute wrap up.
-Add a strong call to action such as signing up for your email newsletter to get invitations for future events or to follow up with speakers on their social media.
+Finally, conclude by thanking participants and attendees in a brief 1-2-minute wrap-up.
+Add a strong call to action, such as signing up for your email newsletter to get invitations for future events or to follow up with speakers on their social media.

 6. Listen effectively.

 Follow advice from clinical psychologist Jordan Peters, who says the best way to listen is to focus on learning one new thing from each person that you didn’t know before.
 Dr. Peterson goes on to explain that the host’s job is to help guests “express the truth of the situation.”
-Help speakers get there faster by making sure they are physically and emotionally prepared with plenty of water, comfortable seating, and information on what they can expect.
+Help speakers get there faster by ensuring they are physically and emotionally prepared with plenty of water, comfortable seating, and information about what they can expect.

 7. Capture marketing assets.

-Use data from virtual roundtable discussions to get a better understanding of your audience.
+Use data from virtual roundtable discussions to better understand your audience.
 Capture email newsletter signups and share special product or service offers.
 Record the roundtable discussion and share it as a video on YouTube, social media, or your website.

 Livestream and tweet the discussion to reach audiences on a wide variety of platforms.
 Further engage audiences through live polls, Q&As, and topic submissions.
 Survey attendees afterward to learn more about what they like and dislike about your content to improve your next roundtable discussion.